lwneal/gandalf/README.md

 ### Code Structure

+To add an experiment, first run:

+    `./test.sh`

+Then edit the things that say "example" in `experiments/example.py` and run `test.sh` again.

+### Requirements

 Runs on Ubuntu, under Python 3.5.
 Requires CUDA and PyTorch 0.2 or higher.
 For other requirements, run `install_requirements.sh`.

 #### Datasets